 Looking across from the top of the rappel towards the descent traverse.

 Finding the optimal line on the way down proved to be more difficult, as we ended up charging through thick sections of brush versus taking the time to find a path that may or may not have ended up being a dead end.

 A much needed reprieve at the creek.

 The creek gets big enough to dip your feet in down low and makes for a nice reprieve before the last push out.

 Tip: Bring a water filter as there is a possible water refill up high near the traverse, or you can wait until further down the descent where the creek gets a little larger.

-All told, it was a nice adventure climb, it just would have been more enjoyable had we planned it being such an adventure.
+All told, it was a nice adventure climb, it just would have been more enjoyable had we planned on it being such an adventure.
 The fact it is Northish facing, gives you time to get most or all of the route done before the sun hits if you get an early start.